dhellmann/pymotw/PyMOTW/sys/limits.rst

 .. {{{end}}}

-For a more complete estimate of the space used by a class, you can provide a ``__sizeof__()`` method to compute the value by aggregating the sizes of attributes of an object.
+For a more complete estimate of the space used by a class, provide a :func:`__sizeof__` method to compute the value by aggregating the sizes of attributes of an object.

 .. include:: sys_getsizeof_custom.py
     :literal:
     :start-after: #end_pymotw_header

+This version adds the base size of the object to the sizes of all of the attributes stored in the internal :data:`__dict__`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_getsizeof_custom.py'))